-Parallel to this work, Jillian has been developing her skills as a genealogist and has researched her own and clients’ family history throughout Ireland, the UK, USA and Canada.
-Jillian is passionate about family history and understands the richness and fulfilment that goes with finding out about your ancestors and their lives.
-She joins with other genealogists campaigning for the publication of the 1926 Census of Ireland.
+For over 10 years Jillian has been developing her skills as a genealogist and has researched both her own and her clients’ family histories.
+Her own story has brought her to all corners of Ireland, the UK ans Wisconsin.
+Jillian is passionate about family history and understands the richness and fulfillment that goes with finding out about your ancestors and their lives.
+She is now working full time as a genealogist, helping clients discovering their Irish ancestry.

 Despite the current laws in Ireland presenting a number of roadblocks, Jillian has broken through barriers and assisted former adoptees in tracing their roots.
 During her time in the Irish Senate, Jillian championed the right of adoptees to have their right to identity firmly established in law.

 Jillian has attended genealogy conferences and seminars in Ireland, the UK and USA, including Roots Tech in Salt Lake City, the largest family history event in the world.

 In the words of Roots author Alex Haley “In all of us there is a hunger, marrow-deep, to know our heritage – to know who we are and where we have come from.”